‘Dragon Ball Super’ Ep 78 Opinion: Goku’s Black Vibes And Vegeta’s Hidden Power

 As Goku appears to be set for a significantly darker development, another fighter is steadily being built up as a vital character in the Tournament of Power.
 Over the course of the last few weeks, Dragon Ball Super has made it a point to depict Vegeta in a way that was distinctly human and empathetic.
 With the Saiyan Prince about to have his second child, his humanity has been brought to sharp focus, leading numerous fans to speculate that Vegeta would play a very pertinent role in the upcoming multiverse tournament.

 If fan speculations prove right and Goku does end up developing into a character that is a dark as Black Goku, there might be no character that would be a better foil for the Saiyan’s as Vegeta.
-After all, while Goku is almost always the strongest Z fighter in the franchise, Vegeta always comes at a close second.
+After all, while Goku is almost always the strongest Z fighter in the franchise, Vegeta always comes in at a close second.
 With having more of his family to protect, it seems sure that the Saiyan Prince would be extremely motivated to keep Universe 7 safe.
 Thus, if Goku does go out of line, it would not be surprising at all if the two Saiyans’ rivalry would reach a powerful conclusion within the Tournament of Power.

 The Universe Survival Arc is Dragon Ball Super‘s most intense arc to date, and from what has been teased so far, it appears that the Tournament of Power might be the franchise’s grandest, most epic saga yet.
 While the specifics of the arc’s plot have not been revealed to date, the clues that appear to be left by the anime’s new opening sequence and the ongoing character development of both Goku and Vegeta seem to indicate that Dragon Ball Super has not even reached its peak.
 The next few months would most likely tell the best Dragon Ball story in decades.